Chaitalykundu/Core-Subject/Snowflake/Questions/Architecture.md

     > - Maintaining metadata
     > - Maintaining statistics
     > - Maintaining the physical security of a server room (key cards, door locks, etc.)

+19. Snowflake is a packaged software offering that can be installed by a user

+    > - It is not true

+    Snowflake manages all aspects of software installation & updates